Curation & Interpretative Design

 Testimonials – Distilling Knowledge

-We were commissioned by 1751 to research the history of distilling in Ireland for both Slane Whiskey and Walsh’s Whiskey.
+Turtle was commissioned by 1751 to research the history of distilling in Ireland for both Slane Whiskey and Walsh’s Whiskey.

 How and where a barley crop is grown is an integral part of Waterford Distillery’s identity.
 Turtle provided the histories of these farms, unearthing many stories of national and international significance.